-When a hit and run accident occurs, the victim rarely sees it coming.
-The driver that causes the accident may hit you or your car, panic, and flee the scene before you even know what really happened.
+When a hit-and-run accident occurs, the victim rarely sees it coming.
+The driver that causes the accident may hit you or your car, panic, and flee the scene before you know what happened.
 This can be a scary situation for anyone.

-The state of Louisiana specifically spells out penalties for any driver convicted of a hit and run accident.
+The state of Louisiana specifically spells out penalties for any driver convicted of a hit-and-run accident.
 The penalties are especially harsh if someone leaves the scene of an accident where the victims were injured or killed.

 For a free legal consultation with a Hit and Run Accident lawyer serving New Orleans, call 800-537-8185

 The criminal charges for a hit-and-run in Louisiana will depend on the details of the offense.
 A hit-and-run driver can either be charged with a misdemeanor or a felony.
 However, either way, Louisiana prosecutors take this criminal negligence very seriously.

 Misdemeanor Hit-and-Run Penalties

 If no serious bodily injury or death occurs, the person who hit you could still face a misdemeanor punishment if they flee the accident scene, including:

 - Up to six months in jail